Atticus29/pcc_biology_101/README.md

 #### Lab Details

+BI 101 is laboratory-based course, so your participation in laboratory is essential.
+If your grade is an F in lab, your grade for the course will be an F as well.
+A student must have at least a D in lab to earn a C (or higher) in the course. **Students who miss more than two weeks of lab will receive an F in the course.**

 This lab component is worth 30% of your grade for the lecture+lab course.
 That 30% comprises participation and attendance, post-lab assignments, and weekly quizzes.

-BI 101 is laboratory-based course, so your participation in laboratory is essential.
-If your grade is an F in lab, your grade for the course will be an F as well.
-A student must have at least a D in lab to earn a C (or higher) in the course.

 There are 10 lab exercises.
 This is the hands-on, self-directed portion of the class.
 You must come to lab prepared (i.e., **you must read the lab exercise before you come to class**).
 You are expected to perform the lab exercises with your group.